 Change Leadership and Systems Improvement

-In this course, students are introduced to and apply knowledge, tools and dispositions drawn from improvement science, organizational and management studies, psychology of change, strategic doing, relational leadership, team science, and collective impact that support the development of learning systems (in government, healthcare, education, social services) capable of bringing about their own continuous transformation.
+In this course, students learn to apply knowledge, tools, and dispositions from improvement science, organizational and management studies, psychology of change, strategic doing, relational leadership, team science, and collective impact that support the development of learning systems (in government, healthcare, education, social services) capable of bringing about their own continuous transformation.

 Rapid Prototyping

-In this course, students learn to apply the mindsets, methods, and processes associated with design thinking (i.e., human-centered design) to solve real-world problems.
+In this course, students learn to apply the mindsets, methods, and processes associated with design thinking to solve real-world problems.
 Design thinking is a creative problem-solving process that prioritizes co-design, convergent and divergent thinking, as well as rapid prototyping.
-Students will also practice equity-advancing design and liberatory co-design, and will collaborate with community members to design solutions (e.g., programs, products) that are desirable, feasible, viable and promote equity and justice.
+Students will practice equity-advancing design and liberatory co-design, and will collaborate to design a set of prototypes to test with community members for desirability, feasibility, viability, and sustainability.

 Implementation and Equity